itairaz1/smarthome/switcher/calendar-events/README.md

-# Calendar events
+# Integrate Calendar events with switcher
-Integration between your calendar events and switcher This allows you: when you have event on a specific calendar (it can be shared between your family members), it will turn your boiler when the event starts for the same event duration.
+Integration between your google calendar events and [Switcher](https://www.home-assistant.io/integrations/switcher_kis/) This allows you: when you have event on a specific calendar (it can be shared between your family members), it will turn your boiler when the event starts for the same event duration.

 ## Disclaimer